 Chronic obstructive pulmonary disease (COPD) is a lung disease that is affecting a growing number of Americans.

-A categorization that includes chronic bronchitis and emphysema, COPD – which makes it hard to breathe – is the third-leading cause of death in the U.S., according to the American Lung Association.
+A categorization that includes chronic bronchitis and emphysema, COPD – which makes it hard to breathe – is quite common.
+According to the CDC, some states have a prevalence of up to 12%.
 Fortunately, the chronic disease is treatable and often preventable.